 If you don’t have a mixer you can use a potato masher to mash the bananas and mix the batter by hand.

 Loaf pan: These are my favorite loaf pans.
 They are heavy duty which means they won’t warp and they distribute heat evenly.
 Plus they are non-stick which makes removing loaves of bread really easy.
 I hand wash mine to keep them looking their best.
-Don’t worry the non-stick coating also makes clean up a breeze.
+Don’t worry the non-stick coating also makes clean-up a breeze.

 Cooling rack: Cooling racks are essential for cooling baked goods quickly and preventing soggy bottoms.
 I really like these cooling racks from the Checkered Chef.
-They are recommend by Cook’s Illustrated, are very sturdy, and are free from coatings which means they are safe to use in the oven as well.
+They are recommended by Cook’s Illustrated, are very sturdy, and are free from coatings which means they are safe to use in the oven as well.

 Move the oven rack to the middle position and preheat the oven to 350 degrees Fahrenheit.
 Grease a 9×5-inch loaf pan with butter or nonstick cooking spray.